-JCT Estimate: This provision would reduce revenues by \$459.7 billion over 10 years.
+JCT Estimate: This provision, as modified, would reduce revenues by \$362.2 billion over 10 years.

-2. Limitation on losses for taxpayers other than corporations taxpayer owns an interest, but in which the taxpayer does not materially participate.
+2. Limitation on losses for taxpayers other than corporations

+Current Law: Under current law, passive loss rules limit deductions and credits from passive trade or business activities.
+The passive loss rules apply to individuals, estates and trusts, and closely held corporations.
+In general, a passive activity is a trade or business activity in which the taxpayer owns an interest, but in which the taxpayer does not materially participate.
 Under the rules, deductions attributable to passive activities, to the extent they exceed income from passive activities, generally may not be deducted against other income.
 Deductions and credits that are suspended under these rules are carried forward and treated as deductions and credits from passive activities in the subsequent year.
 The suspended losses from a passive activity are allowed in full when a taxpayer disposes of his entire interest in the passive activity to an unrelated person.